Let me introduce you to a couch table so simple, that I feel I didn't create the design so much as discover it.

 After cutting the big taper on the back of the legs, I also tapered the sides of the legs with a handplane.
 Thinning them towards the bottom makes the difference between the table looking crude or elegant, so I'm a big fan of that.

 Congratulations, you now have all five pieces needed!
-Hopefully they are square and flat where they should be.
+Hopefully they are square and flat in all the right places.

 First, cut off the corners or the top at the specified angle.